-Employees will be reimbursed for expenses paid by them directly related to the execution of their duties.

-Employees must seek prior approval for such reimbursements and must not assume ahead of time that a reimbursement request will be accepted automatically.
-All requests for reimbursements for purchases intended for use in academic instruction must be approved in advance by the appropriate budget manager.
-All other requests, including professional development expenses, must be approved by the employee's supervisor.
-Employees must complete the appropriate voucher form and attach all receipts and should be submitted to the business office within 90 days.
-Note that if prior approval is not obtained or an expense reimbursement is submitted after 90 days of the purchase, Latin may not be able to issue a reimbursement.
+Employees will be reimbursed for expenses they pay directly related to their duties.
+Employees must seek prior approval for such reimbursements and should not assume a reimbursement request will be accepted automatically.
+All reimbursement requests for purchases must be approved in advance by the appropriate budget manager.
+Employees must submit a reimbursement request using ExpenseWire through Paychex, including all clear copies of receipts with the date and dollar amount.
+Reimbursement requests should be submitted within 90 days of the expense date.
+Note that if prior approval is not obtained or a reimbursement request is submitted after 90 days of the purchase, Latin may not be able to issue a reimbursement.